This is our guide to renting pocket WiFi in Taiwan so that you can stay connected online during your travels.

 How many devices can connect to a pocket WiFi?

 The answer to this question is, well it depends!
 Most pocket WiFi devices provide access for about five different devices, but others can connect up to 15.
-How many devices you think you may need to use, or how many people will be travelling together, will dictate what kind of device “package” you'll want to rent.
+How many devices you think you may need to use, or how many people will be traveling together, will dictate what kind of device “package” you'll want to rent.

-Luckily, you should be able to assess and review online how many devices a Pocket WiFi will work with, so definitely make sure you check before booking anything.
+Luckily, you should be able to assess and review online how many devices a Pocket WiFi will work with, so make sure you check before booking anything.

 Visit Taroko Gorge National Park

-Nature and animal-lovers will adore going hiking in this stunning National Park.
+Nature and animal lovers will adore going hiking in this stunning National Park.
 Home to 80% of Taiwan's animal species, it also provides gorgeous views of waterfalls and the ocean.

 What is the cost of a pocket WiFi rental?

 Again, this is something that has no hard rule as prices vary depending on the provider and what's included in the rental package.
-These are the main factors which influence the different price points for renting pocket WiFi in Taiwan:
+These are the main factors that influence the different price points for renting pocket WiFi in Taiwan:

-• Data limit: this is the main thing you want to know, how much data can you use?
+- Data limit: this is the main thing you want to know, how much data can you use?
 The best ones to choose are those that offer unlimited data, but make sure you read the fine print in case they have caveats like slowing it down if you use a lot too fast.

-• Duration of rental: some providers may only offer a device for a short period, so you're going to want a Pocket Wifi you can use for the entirety of your travels.
+- Duration of rental: some providers may only offer a device for a short period, so you're going to want a Pocket Wifi you can use for the entirety of your travels.
 It often works out to be cheaper to rent for a longer period.

-• The number of devices: most pocket WiFi devices support up to 5 different devices.
+- The number of devices: most pocket WiFi devices support up to 5 different devices.
 We found this was more than enough for us (2 persons).
 However, if you are a larger group, you may want to consider a more expensive pocket WiFi device package that can connect more than 5 gadgets or rent two devices toi avoid a slow connection.

-• Connection speed: you definitely want to ensure you are getting Pocket WiFi with good download and upload speeds.
+- Connection speed: you definitely want to ensure you are getting Pocket WiFi with good download and upload speeds.
 We recommend going for something in the region of around 75MBps to 187MBps.

-• Pick up and delivery options: cheaper Pocket WiFi devices usually have to be picked up and dropped off at a certain location (usually the same one).
+- Pick up and delivery options: cheaper Pocket WiFi devices usually have to be picked up and dropped off at a certain location (usually the same one).
 If you prefer yours to be delivered to you at your hotel and have an easier, more flexible way to return it at the end of your trip, this will increase the rental price.

 Explore Taipei at night